top of page

 Chai adapts to every mood and occasion.
 It can be enjoyed hot or iced, sweetened or unsweetened, with dairy or plant-based milk.
 Variations like masala chai, Kashmiri pink chai, and chai lattes ensure there’s a style for everyone.

-Coffee has variety too—lattes, cappuccinos, americanos—but all are bound to the same roasted bean flavour.
-Chai offers a canvas of endless flavours.
+Coffee has variety too—lattes, cappuccinos, americanos—but all are bound to the same roasted bean flavor.
+Chai offers a canvas of endless flavors.

 Winner: Chai’s flexibility makes it the drink of choice for all tastes.